-National & Iowa State Conference on Race & Ethnicity -ISCORE/NCORE Project
+National and Iowa State Conference on Race and Ethnicity -ISCORE/NCORE Project

 Students are selected to attend the National Conference on Race and Ethnicity, return to campus and take a class on race and ethnicity, conduct research along with their team and present at the Iowa State Conference on Race and Ethnicity with following spring.
 Throughout the process, students learn from nationally recognized speakers, engage in meaningful discussions and make life-long friends.

 Join us: Applications will be available late fall.
 You can find the application online.

 Other involvement opportunities

 The S.H.O.P. is now open.
 It is located in room 2616 Food Science Building.
 All students are welcome to utilize the service, and they will only need to show their I.D card to receive food.